psevon/exceptions-and-raii-in-c/README.txt

 This project intends to provide C++ like exception handling and smartpointer functionality to C programs.
+There are several existing setjmp/longjmp based implementations for exceptions, but exceptions are not very useful without automatic cleanup.
+The goal of this project was to produce an exception handling framework that is closer to the philosophy in C++: avoiding the need for explicit cleanup procedures in "finally" blocks by RAII style programming, where resources are released automatically when they go out of scope.
+This project provides both unique pointers that always have a single owner, but ownership is transferrable, and shared pointers with reference countyers.

-The project is divided in several library modules:
+The project is divided in the following library modules:

 - exception.{c,h} define basic exception handling functionality and macros defining TRY-CATCH-TRY_END macro brackets, and macros throw(e) and rethrow